 - The status of the casual worker may be determined by the contractual documentation

 - Where the contract does not reflect the reality of the arrangement, consideration should also be given to how the arrangement operates in practice

 - A key consideration in determining the status of a casual worker will be whether or not mutuality of obligation exists in the working relationship

 - Where there is no mutuality of obligation, a casual worker will not be an employee.

-A government consultation examined whether new laws should be introduced to protect flexible workers and prevent 'one-sided flexibility'.
+A government consultation examined whether new laws should be introduced to protect flexible workers, including casual workers, and prevent 'one-sided flexibility'.
 Specifically, it asked for views from flexible workers who have experienced the below practices in organisations.
 The consultation considered:

 - introducing compensation for workers who have shifts cancelled at short notice